-Alternate Payee Under a Qualified Domestic Relations Order (QDRO)
+Alternate Payee under a Qualified Domestic Relations Order (QDRO)

 Distributions to an alternate payee who is a spouse or former spouse of the employee under a QDRO are reportable on Form 1099-R using the name and TIN of the alternate payee.
-If the alternate payee under a QDRO is a non-spouse, enter the name and TIN of the employee.
-However, see Transfer of an IRA to spouse on page R-3.
+If the alternate payee under a QDRO is a nonspouse, enter the name and TIN of the employee.
+However, this rule does not apply to IRAs; see Transfer of an IRA to spouse on page 6.